maxthizeau/GuardiansGame-back/README.md

 Still need to :

+- Add some encryption for AUTH_KEY.
+Atm, you can find it by listening frontend request so it's useless right now.
+Cors has been enabled for frontend but it is still not enough.
 - When parsing file's content, verify that it's a valid Account object, and handle the error when it's not
 - Add unit test / integration test